EIP-8130 - Account Abstraction by Account Configuration

 chain_id Chain ID per EIP-155

-nonce_sequence Must equal current sequence for (from, nonce_key).
-Incremented after inclusion regardless of execution outcome
+nonce_sequence uint64 expected sequence number within nonce_key.
+Must match current sequence for (from, nonce_key).
+Incremented after inclusion regardless of execution outcome.
+Must be 0 when nonce_key == NONCE_KEY_MAX.

 expiry Unix timestamp (seconds since epoch).
 Transaction invalid when block.timestamp > expiry.
-A value of 0 means no expiry
+A value of 0 means no expiry.
+Must be non-zero when nonce_key == NONCE_KEY_MAX.

 max_priority_fee_per_gas Priority fee per gas unit (EIP-1559)